 Winter pressures in our trust

-During the Winter months, our hospitals and services experience higher demands, seeing more patients who are very unwell coming into our Emergency Departments at Yeovil Hospital and Musgrove Park Hospital.
+Our hospitals and services are extremely busy and we’re seeing more patients who are very unwell coming into our emergency departments at Yeovil Hospital and Musgrove Park Hospital.

 We work closely with our health and care partners across the county, to ensure that patients are cared for in the right place, at the right time.

-How you can help when our services are busy
+How you can help when our services are very busy

 Choosing the right service for your condition is key to helping us to balance our services and treat patients when they most need our care.
 There are many services put in place to support patients but we know this can be complex.
 This page aims to help set out the options and guide you to the right place for you or your loved ones.